 It’s also important to use custom alerts.
 For example, a school in Connecticut probably needs alerts for a small proximity around the school and for a small amount of snowfall amount as well.

 On the other hand a school in the less-populated state of Vermont probably needs a larger radius knowing that students live further away from campus.
 They also probably don’t need alerts until a significant amount of snow falls, as most people in Vermont are accustomed to driving in the white stuff.

 You should also make sure your alerts can get to you where you’ll see them.
 Text, email, and mobile application alerts are all easy to use and effective.

 Give Yourself the Chance to Get It Right

 The results of making the wrong call during winter storms can be catastrophic for school districts.
 During a November snowstorm in 2018, schools in New Jersey were in hot water after sheltering students in place well after normal school hours as buses could not safely traverse the snow-covered roads.

 Being a snow day predictor is just one of the ways you get protect everyone during dangerous winter weather.
 You should also check that your buses are prepared with the right equipment, including food and snacks.

 Having an emergency plan that students, teachers, and parents are aware of is also a good idea.
-Once your alerts go off you should initiate your plan.
+Once your winter weather alerts go off, you should initiate your plan.
 We recommend practicing with staff while the weather is still sunny.

 Mother Nature can be unpredictable.
 That’s something your science teachers tell your students.
 But you can be prepared if you have the right tools.